KaisenAmin/c_std/random/README.md

 ## Overview

 This Random library in C provides a set of functions for generating random numbers within specified ranges.
-It is designed to be easy to integrate into C projects, offering essential functionality for random number generation.
+It is designed to be easy to integrate into C projects, offering essential functionality for random number generation. this library is complete cross platform.

 ## Key Features